ChristianTW/christiantw/README.md

 ## Hi there

-My name is Christian, and I'm a student majoring in Game Design and Animation: Programming side.
+My name is Christian, and I have a major in Game Design and Animation: Programming side.

 - I’m worked on the game Blights Grasp, available on Steam
 - I have a major in Game Development and a Minor in Mathematics